techwithtim/Snake-Game/README.md

 1. [Download the template files to your computer](https://github.com/tiliv/renpy-vscode-template/archive/refs/heads/main.zip).
 2. Extract the zip file into an existing Ren'Py **Project**.

 NOTE: The zip archive will contain a hidden files like the `.vscode` folder.
-If you are struggling to move `.vscode` into your project, open the unzipped folder in VSCode and use the VSCode UI to cut/paste the `.vscode` folder into your Ren'Py **Project** folder
+If you are struggling to move `.vscode` into your project, open the unzipped folder in VSCode and use the VSCode UI to cut/paste the `.vscode` folder into your Ren'Py **Project** folder.

 ## Making your own GitHub repository